-AU’s e-text partner, VitalSource, recently launched a new user interface that improves the overall experience and usability of its Bookshelf platform.
+AU’s e-text partner, VitalSource, continues to improve the user interface and the overall experience and usability of its Bookshelf platform.
 It won’t change how AU learners log into the platform, but adds new search and table of contents features and makes it easier to add margin notes or highlight text.
-(You can learn more about the changes here.)
+(You can learn more about new features here.)

 With that in mind, The Hub asked Dr. Jason Ponto, AU’s director of Academic Services, to share some thoughts about the advantages of e-texts, how they work, and features that can help learners succeed in their studies.

 1. E-texts go where you go

 One of the main benefits of e-textbooks, says Ponto, is their versatility.
 Through VitalSource, e-texts can be viewed on a laptop, desktop, phone, or tablet, meaning you can take them anywhere.
 “It’s always with you,” he says.

 E-texts are also downloadable, which means you get to keep them well beyond your coursework.
 In fact, AU recommends that learners always download their e-texts as soon as they start their course.

 “That way, you can keep the download forever,” Ponto says.